shinolab/autd3-library-software/book/src/en/Software/Emulator/README.md

 If you use a large number of devices, the color may be saturated, in which case you should increase the value of "Color scale".
 You can also specify the alpha value of Slice itself by `Slice alpha'.

-Moreover, if you compile with `offscreen_renderer` feature enabled, you can save and record the sound field displayed on Slice[^1].

 ### Camera tab

 In Camera tab, you can change camera position, rotation, field of view angle, near clip and far clip settings.